web-genie-ai/web-genie-ai/README.md

 - [ ] Upgrade front-end application to v2
     - Enable figma design inputs
 - [ ] Upgrade incentive mechanism to v2
-    - Generate full framework based on React, Vue, and Next.js projects from text, image, and figma prompts
+    - Output CMS such as Wordpress, shopify, and Magento

 ### Phase 3: Expand (Q2 2025)
+- [ ] Upgrade incentive mechanism to v3
+   - Generate full framework based projects on React, Vue, and Next.js from text and image prompts
 - [ ] Add features to monetize the application
    - Add payment gateways
    - Automate the downloading of fully functional projects